SeaShadow/LaTeX-AMC-PhD-Thesis-Template/README.md

 ### 5. Custommise Title Page and Enable/Disable Parts of the Template

-To customise it for you personally, the file that you will need to edit is `prelude.tex`.
-If you have a look in this file you will see the following lines:
+To customise it for you personally, the file that needs to adjusted is `Frontbackmatter/prelude.tex`.
+To adjust the title page, just change the text the content between the __{}__ brackets and rebuild the LaTeX PDF file:

 ```latex
 \title{Title of thesis\\goes here}					% Thesis title